rxhernandez/MultiScaleDPD/README.md

 Authors
 ----------------

-The MultiScaleDPD codes and databaess were developed by
+The MultiScaleDPD codes and databaess were developed by Yinhan Wang

 Contributors can be found [here](https://github.com/rxhernandez/MultiScaleDPD/graphs/contributors).